UCNot/churi/doc/uri-charge-format.md

 Entity starts with _exclamation mark_ (`"!"
 (U+0021)`) followed by entity name.
 It is up to the parser how to treat it.

-For example, the following entities supported by standard "Number Values" extension:
+For example, the following entities supported by standard "Non-Finite Numbers" extension:

 - `!Infinity` is treated as `Infinity` (positive infinity) numeric value.
 - `!-Infinity` is treated as `-Infinity` (negative infinity) numeric value.